 The Cardigan Bay Monitoring Project is based in New Quay, West Wales, and supports the conservation management of the bottlenose dolphin, harbour porpoise and grey seal populations of Cardigan Bay, monitoring their abundance, distribution, reproductive success and population structure using a combination of vessel-based, land-based and acoustic surveys.
 Sea Watch has been monitoring these populations on behalf of the Welsh government (through funding provided by the Countryside Council for Wales, now called Natural Resources Wales) for over a decade.
 Cardigan Bay contains Britain’s largest coastal population of bottlenose dolphins, for which two special areas of conservation have been established under the EU Habitats Directive.

-Applications for the 2018 Research Season are now OPEN
+Applications for the 2019 Research Internships are now OPEN

 Every year, we recruit seven Research Interns for every research period (4 x 7 week blocks) as well as one Education and Outreach Assistant, one National Whale and Dolphin Watch Assistant and one Research Assistant.
 Applications close in January for positions in the following season.